patrickbwarren/inkscape-survex-export/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see
 <http://www.gnu.org/licenses/>.

+### Copyright

+This program is copyright &copy; 2015 Patrick B Warren.